 Like any other audit tool, it is important to know the limitations of the Heat Map.
 It is important to understand what it is trying to achieve and what it is not designed to achieve.
-It enables you to search for transactions and groups of transactions with elevated risk on the basis of two criteria: size and frequency.
-It is good at identifying large individual transactions as potential sources of audit risk.
-However, there are other dimensions to audit risk and it is important that these are also considered in using other tools from the software and more general awareness of audit risk.
+It enables you to search for transactions and groups of transactions with elevated risk on the basis of two criteria: impact and frequency.
+It is good at identifying large individual transactions which impact on profit or loss as potential sources of audit risk.
+However, there are other dimensions to audit risk and it is important that these are also considered in using other tools from the data analytics software to gain a more general awareness of audit risk.